stases/math4ai_temp/docs/essentials/graphical_model.md

 We can imagine that these $$4$$ variables define one large joint distribution (of an unknown kind), i.e. for all values
 $$x_1, x_2, x_3$$, and $$y$$, we could know $$\mathbb{P}(X_1 = x_1, X_2 = x_2, X_3 = x_3, Y=y)$$.
 It is important to
 realize that when we have a joint distribution, we can find any marginal or conditional probability of the variable.
-For example, to find the probability of the house being expensive, given is has few rooms and one floor, we can find this:
+For example, to find the probability of the house being expensive given it has few rooms and one floor, we can find this:

 $$\mathbb{P}(Y = 1 \mid X_1=0, X_2 = 0) = \frac{\mathbb{P}(Y=1, X_1 = 0, X_2 = 0)}{\mathbb{P}(X_1=0, X_2 = 0)},$$

-which we can evaluate through marginalisation by
+which we can evaluate through marginalization by

 $$\mathbb{P}(Y = 1 \mid X_1=0, X_2 = 0) = \frac{\sum_{x_3}
  \mathbb{P}(Y=1, X_1 = 0, X_2 = 0, X_3=x_3)}{\sum_{y, x_3}